jinvader3/screeps/README.md

   - `creepgw.js` module
   - `room.js`'s dt_ functions

-The `creepgw.js` module just implements a basic go put something here or get somethign from there autonomy for a creep.
+The `creepgw.js` module just implements a basic go put something here or get something from there autonomy for a creep.
 It allows a fire and forget approach for which the creep will accomplish some of the most basic tasks until completed _or attempted at least once with a oneshot flag set_.

 The decision tree logic is implemented in `room.js` under the `dt_*` family of functions for which `creepgw` (general worker) creep recives two functions and calling either one presents a target.
 Therefore, the general worker creep does not know or udnerstand decision trees as they are purely a concept and feature of the room planner itself.
 The general worker only understands targets and actions it should go and perform until exhausted or energy or full of energy.